-Aside from a deep appreciate for martinis shaken, not stirred, true James Bond fans boast a zest for travel.
+Aside from a deep appreciation for martinis shaken, not stirred, true James Bond fans boast a zest for travel.
 The franchise was built around Bond’s globetrotting to exotic locations from Istanbul to even outer space.
 Since the first Bond film was released in 1962, Bond has traveled to 146 places across 49 countries.
 If you want to travel suave spy, don’t leave these classic 007 destinations off your itinerary.

 It wouldn’t be a James Bond travel itinerary without England.
 Aside from London, Bond globetrotters should hop over to the Ascot Racecourse, known for the annual Royal Ascot.
 The iconic racecourse was featured in A View to a Kill.
 Other Bond films highlight grand English estates like Blenheim Palace in Woodstock (England) as seen in Spectre and Stoke Park in Buckinghamshire in Tomorrow Never Dies.